 “Inspired by his love of film, Adrian began to take classes at The Animation Workshop at Animatus Studio in Rochester when he was 12 years old.
 This study opened a door for him.
-He found a way to express himself using the vocabulary and the medium of film,” writes journalist Jim Memmott in an article about Adrian Esposito in the Rochester Democrat & Chronicle (Oct 18, 2008).
+He found a way to express himself using the vocabulary and the medium of film,” wrote journalist Jim Memmott in an article for the Rochester Democrat & Chronicle (Oct 18, 2008).
 In 2008, Adrian received his certificate in Radio & Television Broadcasting from Monroe #1 BOCES EMCC.
 He continues to study filmmaking with Animatus Studio.

 Here is some information about Adrian’s films:

 Aging Trees of Knowledge and Liberation Unit are documentaries about survivors of the Holocaust and difficulties engendered by World War II.